kubernetes/website/content/en/docs/concepts/cluster-administration/cloud-providers.md

 * `service.beta.kubernetes.io/aws-load-balancer-connection-draining-timeout`: Used on the service to specify a connection draining timeout.
 * `service.beta.kubernetes.io/aws-load-balancer-connection-idle-timeout`: Used on the service to specify the idle connection timeout.
 * `service.beta.kubernetes.io/aws-load-balancer-cross-zone-load-balancing-enabled`: Used on the service to enable or disable cross-zone load balancing.
 * `service.beta.kubernetes.io/aws-load-balancer-security-groups`: Used to specify the security groups to be added to ELB created.
 This replaces all other security groups previously assigned to the ELB.
-Under current behaviour, security groups defined here should not be shared between multiple services.
+Security groups defined here should not be shared between services.
 * `service.beta.kubernetes.io/aws-load-balancer-extra-security-groups`: Used on the service to specify additional security groups to be added to ELB created
 * `service.beta.kubernetes.io/aws-load-balancer-internal`: Used on the service to indicate that we want an internal ELB.
 * `service.beta.kubernetes.io/aws-load-balancer-proxy-protocol`: Used on the service to enable the proxy protocol on an ELB.
 Right now we only accept the value `*` which means enabling the proxy protocol on all ELB backends.
 In the future we could adjust this to allow setting the proxy protocol only on certain backends.